-Notes: a Base fee includes first 8 km of travel by tow truck. b Data on fee levels between 1983 and 1988 are not available.
+Notes: ^a Base fee includes first 8 km of travel by tow truck. ^b Data on fee levels between 1983 and 1988 are not available.
+All fees GST inclusive.

 2.4 Current regulated fees and charges

 The current regulated accident towing and storage fees are outlined in the table 2.2 below.